SENAI4LIFE/tiffany_simulation/README.md

 # Project Description
-This project is a simulation environment for a 3 degree of freedom (DOF) per leg hexapod named Tiffany. <br>
+This project is a simulation/workaround for a 3 degree of freedom (DOF) per leg hexapod named Tiffany. <br>
 Robot is https://github.com/Penguin-Lab/tiffany.  <br>

 # Modeling and Tools